Friday, 30 June 2017

 Tuesday, 20 June 2017

 Above is my unopened LONE STAR SPUDMATIC from several years back.
 I think I've also got a red one, but, if so, I've forgotten where it is.
+(Update, April 2020: Found it!)
 The blue one below is the one that most people of my age will recall from the '60s & '70s, and is (or was) on sale on ebay (not my own).
 I do have a blue one by another manufacturer though, which I got in the late '90s or early '00s.

 Did you have a Spudmatic, readers?
 And if so, what escapades did you get up to with yours?
 Do tell!